Quality guitars at “budget” prices or cheap Gibson knock-offs? – Every guitar player’s dilemma when it comes to Epiphone guitars.

 Do Epiphone Guitars Increase in Value?

 Mostly the ones from the 50s to 70s era only increase in value.
-But not as much as the top-tier brands like Gibson, Fender, Rickenbacker, and the like.
+But not as much as the top-tier brands like Gibson, Fender, Rickenbacker, etc.

 And the ones appreciating in value are the Epiphone guitars produced pre-Gibson and the Casinos and Archtops from the Beatles era.